rutgerfrans/AI_DS/README.md

 - S: Cameras, sonar, speedometer, GPS, odometer, engine sensors, keyboard.

 #### Environment types
-##### Fully observable
-- Giving the agent a complete state of the environment at each point in time.
-- For instance checkers, you can see the whole board including your own pieces aswell as the oponents pieces.
+**Fully observable:** Giving the agent a complete state of the environment at each point in time.
+For instance checkers, you can see the whole board including your own pieces aswell as the oponents pieces.
-##### Partially observable
-- Giving the agent only a partly state of the environment:
-- For instance: poker, You only see your own cards and the cards on the table but not someones other cards.
+**Partially observable:** Giving the agent only a partly state of the environment.
+For instance: poker, You only see your own cards and the cards on the table but not someones other cards.
-##### Deterministic
-- The next state of the environment is completely determined by the current state and the action executed by the agent.
-- For instance Checkers and Stratego.
+**Deterministic:** The next state of the environment is completely determined by the current state and the action executed by the agent.
+For instance Checkers and Stratego.
-##### Stochastic
-- The next state of the environment is not completely determined by the curren state and the action executed by the agent.
-- For instance roulette and boogschieten.
+**Stochastic:** The next state of the environment is not completely determined by the curren state and the action executed by the agent.
+For instance roulette and shooting arrows.
-##### Episodic
-- The Agent's exp is divided into atomic 'episodes' and the choice of actio in each episode depends only on the episode itself.
+**Episodic:**  The Agent's exp is divided into atomic 'episodes' and the choice of actio in each episode depends only on the episode itself.
-##### Sequential
-- The Agent's exp is divided into atomic 'episodes' and the choice of action can be based on other episodes.
+**Sequential:** The Agent's exp is divided into atomic 'episodes' and the choice of action can be based on other episodes.
-##### Static
-- The environment is unchanged while an agent is deliberating.
+**Static:** The environment is unchanged while an agent is deliberating.
-##### Dynamic
-- The environment changes while an agent is deliberating.
+**Dynamic:** The environment changes while an agent is deliberating.
-##### Discrete
-- A limited number of distinct, clearly defined percepts and actions.
+**Discrete:** A limited number of distinct, clearly defined percepts and actions.
-##### continuos
-- A unlimited number of distinct, clearly defined percepts and actions.
+**continuos:** A unlimited number of distinct, clearly defined percepts and actions.
-##### Single agent
-- An agent operating by itself in an environment
+**Single agent:** An agent operating by itself in an environment **Multiagent:** Multiple agents operating in an environment **Known:** The agent is aware of the state of knowledge of the 'law of physics' of the environment.
-##### Multiagent
-- Multiple agents operating in an environment
-##### Known
-- State of knowledge of the 'law of physics' of the environment.
+**Unknown:** The agent is unaware of the state of knowledge of the 'law of physics' of the environment.
-##### Unknown
--

 ### The Structure of Agents
 #### Agent functins and programs